 If an individual is required to file taxes and did not file, he or she will be required to complete the appropriate tax form and submit a tax transcript or utilize the IRS Data Retrieval on the FAFSA before the processing of the financial aid application can be completed.

-If it is discovered that a student and/or spouse, or a dependent student’s married parents have each filed as “head of household” or claimed a spouse as a dependant the individuals will be required to amend the tax return and file under the correct filing status.
+If it is discovered that a student and/or spouse, or a dependent student’s married parents have each filed as “head of household” or claimed a spouse as a dependent, the individuals will be required to amend the tax return and file under the correct filing status.
 It is not acceptable to simply add the two tax returns together.
-A copy of the IRS tax account transcript will be required before the financial aid application can be completed.
+A copy of the IRS tax return transcript will be required before the financial aid application can be completed.

 Publication 17 of the IRS, Your Federal Income Tax, is an excellent resource which may be viewed at www.irs.gov.